 Enough of waiting!
 Well with Unity game engine you always wait and hope that this time Unity team do things right.
 They promise new High Definition Render Pipeline (HDRP), new Entity Component System (ECS), new awesome networking solution, new Data-Oriented Tech Stack (DOTS) and some other cool technologies that you can use to make awesome games for sure.
 When?
 Soon, just wait a little and stay with Unity.

-Promises, only promises… You know if even Unity Long Term Support (LTS) version has bugs and Unity team just won’t fix them there is definitely something wrong out here.
-Instead of making current version of Unity game engine stable and finished they just start a new version with tons of new bugs.
+Promises, only promises… You know, if even Unity Long Term Support (LTS) version has bugs and Unity team just won’t fix them, there is definitely something wrong out here.
+Unity has a pattern of starting new experimental features that take years to complete and in the meantime refuse to fix bugs in the current features.
+It is an issue that has become much worse in recent years - instead of making the current version of Unity game engine stable and finished, they just start a new version with tons of new bugs.
 This is the main point why we moved to Unreal Engine – we just don’t trust Unity anymore.
-Yes, maybe eventually they release more or less complete version of Unity game engine but who knows when it happens?

 Some people say that the main advantage of Unity is the C# language.
-I say yes, but in Unreal Engine you can use Blueprint for fast prototyping, Unreal.js for advanced scripting and when things are more or less ready you can make it all in C++.
-Yes you need to do more work than in Unity but the final result is really worth it.
+I say yes, but in Unreal Engine you can use Blueprints for fast prototyping and when things are more or less ready you can make it all in C++.
+Yes, you need to do more work than in Unity, but the final result is really worth it.
 The one and only downside of this is that you really need a powerful workstation to work comfortably with Unreal Engine.

 Networking, networking, we need more networking!
 Unity game engine has no any official networking solution ready to be used in games.
 Are you serious, Unity?
 For now, the Unreal Engine is the only game engine you need if you want to make a massive multiplayer game.
 As usual, Unity team gives promises to make awesome multiplayer stuff soon while Unreal Engine already has it, and it just works fine.
 This clearly shows which team is more professional and trustworthy.